 An unconscious relationship pattern forms – the positive bonding pattern – where in order for us to continue feeling cared for by our partner, we suppress the feelings and responses that might rock the boat.

-When these patterns become the default position in a relationship, they keep you stuck in habitual ways of expressing yourself in your relationship, until over time you lose the ability to access other parts of yourself and to care for yourself.
+When these patterns become the default position in a relationship, they keep you stuck in habitual ways of expressing yourself in your relationship, until over time you lose the ability to access other parts of yourself, and to care for yourself.

-They require each person in the relationship to play particular roles and to give up alternative roles.
+They require each person in the relationship to play particular roles and to give up other roles.
 That limits each person’s capacity for growth and a fuller experience of themselves, both in the relationship and in their life in general.